-Parent Agreement Form 2016-2017
+Parent Agreement Form 2018-2019

-Student's N Name: School: Student's P Phone Number: Teacher/Homeroom: Student's A Address: 1. support school officials in maintaining a safe an 2. support school officials in maintaining a safe ar 3.
-Network Acceptable Use and Responsibility Policy out school officials in maintaining a safe and orderly 4.
-I have read and understand the Bus Safety Rules and agree to follow it and will support school officials in maintaining a safe and orderly school bus.
-5. I have read and understand the Family Life Sta Student's S Signature Date
+- 1. I have read and understand the contents of the Code of Behavior and agree to follow it and will support school officials in maintaining a safe and orderly school. - 2.
+I have read and understand the contents of the Student Handbook and agree to follow it and will support school officials in maintaining a safe and orderly school. - 3.
+I have read and understand the contents of the Network Acceptable Use and Responsibility Policy Agreement and agree to follow it and will support school officials in maintaining a safe and orderly school. - 4.
+I have read and understand the Bus Safety Rules and agree to follow it and will support school officials in maintaining a safe and orderly school bus. - 5.
+I have read and understand the Family Life Statement and agree to its contents. - 6.
+I have read and understand the Lions Club Hearing and Vision Screenings Statement and agree to its contents.

+Student's Signature